 0203 1310 727

 Rosie started her career as a volunteer counsellor, working for the mental health organisation MIND.
-Having benefited from the 12 step model of addiction herself, her goal was to complete training to enhance her knowledge of addiction.
-She is now utilising her personal and professional experience to help the clients at Liberty House.
+Having benefited from the 12 step model of addiction herself her goal was to complete training to enhance her knowledge of addiction.

-She worked with the NHS in Luton as Clinical Lead at Reconnect which offered community-based support for all those affected from addictions, including families.
-Rosie was with Reconnect for two years; however, her commitment to the 12 step model of recovery from addictions led her back to working in the Liberty House residential rehab.
+Rosie was with Reconnect for 2 years; however her commitment to the 12 step model of recovery from addictions led her back to working in Residential Rehab.

 Senior Support Worker